Solololomon/Capstone-Project/README.md

 ### Repository Contents
 This repository contains:<br>
 - Two Jupyter notebooks in which all of my Python code is held.
 Throughout each notebook, I have documented each step, and have included the project objectives and  my conclusions.
-These outcomes will be included in this README file.
+These outcomes will also be shared in this README file.
 - Several .csv files; the initial set of test data, and the rest that have been generated either in my notebook, or by creating a view in MySQL.
-All SQL queries have been included in the Jupyter notebooks where the views have been imported.
+All SQL queries have been included in markdown boxes within the Jupyter notebooks where the views are used.
-- Five .png files; a final figure/plot relating to each objective (outlined below).
+- Five .png files; a final figure/plot relating to each objective.
 - A .docx file explaining the project requirements.
 - This README file.